profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 ```

 ### NUM_BUTTONS
 And we must also specify how many buttons we have.
-Remember that for `blaster.h` prop, your first button is Fire, the second is Mode button and the third either Power or Clip Present.
+Remember that for `blaster.h` prop, your first button is Fire, the second is Mode button and then you can add Power, Reload or Clip.

 ```cpp
 #define NUM_BUTTONS 2